wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/cookie-consent.md

 ### Plausible Analytics

-If you decide to go with [Plausible Analytics](./analytics.md/#plausible), you **DO NOT** need to ask users for their consent to use cookies becuase Plausible, as a privacy-first analytics provider, [does not use cookies](https://plausible.io/privacy-focused-web-analytics).
+If you decide to go with [Plausible Analytics](./analytics.md/#plausible), you **DO NOT** need to ask users for their consent to use cookies because Plausible, as a privacy-first analytics provider, [does not use cookies](https://plausible.io/privacy-focused-web-analytics).
 Instead, It collects website usage data anonymously and in aggregate form only, without any personally identifiable information

 **By avoiding cookies, Plausible Analytics avoids the need for cookie consent banners.**